Start the first aircraft configuration

 - It is not necessary to have the master board connected when you are going to work with a configuration.

-On the left side of the window, you can see that there is no I/O hardware connected to the master board yet (although the master board may have physically connected devices).
+On the left side of the window, you can see that there is no I/O hardware connected to the master board yet, although the master board certainly may have physically connected devices, especially if it is your old working hardware setup for the version 2.22:

-2. Continue to start new configuration for this plane
+2. Create a configuration for this plane from scratch

 To start creating a first aircraft configuration from scratch based on physically connected hardware, click the button to start connecting I/O devices